Database Administration

 Meerkat DSA uses Prisma as an ORM for interacting with the database.
 If you want to change the database schema, you may do so using the normal methods for updating Prisma schema and the Prisma client.

-Note that entries are soft-deleted, meaning that they are not truly "deleted" from the database, but merely marked as deleted with a deletion timestamp.
+Entries are soft-deleted, meaning that they are not truly "deleted" from the database, but merely marked as deleted with a deletion timestamp.

 If you run low on storage space, deleting these soft-deleted entries can be a good way to reclaim some space.
+This has to be done via manual intervention with the SQLite database.

 Bulk Insertion

-In Meerkat DSA, you can insert a large number of entries either through the Directory Access Protocol (DAP) addEntry operation, or you can bypass the Directory protocols entirely and insert entries directly into the database.
+In Meerkat DSA, you can insert a large number of entries either through the

 The former method is good for when you need to insert up to 100,000 entries or so.
 The former method will ensure that you do not violate schema, object class definitions, and access controls, but it will be much slower than the alternative.
 If you use this method, you should ensure that the NodeJS runtime is not using debugging and that the client you are using for the insertion is not authenticating between each entry addition; in other words, you should ensure that the same authenticated session is used to insert all entries.